My whole life has revolved around eating and being in the outdoors.

 I run a recipe and how-to website (www.theintrepideater.com) that deals with a lot of wild foods and also run pages on Facebook and Instagram as The Intrepid Eater, where I showcase all of my food, cooking, and eating adventures.
 I’m excited to be a part of the Harvesting Nature team where I can share some of what I’ve learned and hopefully glean some new knowledge as well.

-So far, I’ve done a lot of turkey, grouse, whitetail, and waterfowl hunting, but Canada goose has been my favourite (and most productive) of everything I’ve tried.
+So far, I’ve done a lot of turkey, grouse, whitetail, wild pig, squirrel, moose, and waterfowl hunting, but field hunting for Canada goose has been my favourite (and the most productive) of everything I’ve tried.
 I’m excited to learn more about hunting different species and experimenting with them in the kitchen!